 Auditing is defined as sitting in on a lecture course and not actively participating.
 Auditors may not recite, perform, or take examinations, although regular attendance is expected.
 Courses that by their nature require active participation or performance are not available on a Guest Auditor basis.

-Classes typically not available to audit are physical education activity classes, conversational languages, studio and performing arts, writing, math, computer, and lab courses, Independent Study, Directed Study, and other courses ending from -90 to -99, seminar, research, and colloquium courses, and online courses.
+Classes typically not available to audit are physical education activity classes, conversational languages, studio and performing arts, writing, math, computer, and lab courses, Independent Study, Directed Study, and other courses ending from -90 to -99, seminar, research, and colloquium courses.

 Grading for auditors

 Audited courses are listed on a student's official UW–Madison transcript with "AU" in place of number of credits and either "S" (satisfactory) or "NR" (no report) listed for the grade.
 Prior to enrolling, Guest auditors discuss with the instructor the standard for earning an "S" in the particular course.

 Senior Guest Auditor admission